paulrudy/alfred-go-to-here/README.md

 ## Setup

-Optionally populate the List Filter with default/favorite paths
+Optionally populate the List Filter with default/favorite paths.

+Use "Configure Workflow..." to edit keywords.

 ## Usage